brunoricardodados/brunoricardodados/README.md

 # 👨‍🔬 Bruno Silva Ricardo

-**Data Scientist | Business Intelligence & Automation**
+**Data Scientist | Data Engineer | Business Intelligence**

 Based in São Paulo/SP, I am a professional with over 10 years of experience in multinational companies, operating at the strategic intersection of business and technology.

-My passion lies in technology, with a strong focus on Python for Back-end and AI with Machine Learning.
-I specialize in Business Intelligence and process automation.
+My passion lies in technology!
+I am currently pursuing an MBA in Data Science & Artificial Intelligence, applying Machine Learning (NLP) and predictive algorithms to solve real business problems.
+I also work on automating data workflows to reduce manual effort and increase the reliability of analytics delivery.

-I am currently pursuing an MBA in Data Science & Artificial Intelligence, applying concepts of Machine Learning (NLP) and predictive algorithms.
+In Data Engineering with Databricks, I focus on building scalable data pipelines.

 <p align="left">
     <a href="https://www.linkedin.com/in/bruno-ricardo-27a64128/">